-Finishing braces or Invisalign® in Burnaby doesn’t mean your treatment is over—it means you’ve reached the retention phase.
+Finishing braces or Invisalign® doesn’t mean your treatment is over.
+It means you’ve reached the retention phase.
 This step is critical for protecting the results you’ve worked hard to achieve.

 Retainers keep your teeth from shifting back, especially in the months after treatment when your bite is still settling.
-Whether you had aligners, traditional braces, or cosmetic correction, the right retainer makes all the difference.
+No matter how your teeth were aligned, the right retainer plays a critical role in keeping them that way.

 Bone Memory, Soft Tissue, and Why Teeth Shift Back